 Among patients with atrial fibrillation undergoing coronary revascularization, dual therapy compared with triple therapy was effective at reducing bleeding events.
 Bleeding was primarily defined as major or clinically relevant nonmajor bleeding; however, there was also a reduction in TIMI major bleeding with dual therapy.
 Dual therapy consisted of an ADP receptor antagonist (clopidogrel or ticagrelor) and dabigatran (110 mg or 150 mg).
 Adverse cardiac events were similar between treatment groups; however, there was a numerical increase in MI and definite stent thrombosis in the dual therapy dabigatran 110 group vs. the triple therapy group.
 No differences were noted for the primary safety or efficacy outcome for dabigatran dual therapy vs. warfarin triple therapy according to ACS vs. elective PCI and ticagrelor vs. clopidogrel.

 In summary, several lines of evidence now suggest that it is safe to treat atrial fibrillation patients who undergo coronary revascularization with anticoagulation (warfarin studied in WOEST, rivaroxaban studied in PIONEER AF-PCI, dabigatran studied in RE-DUAL PCI) and clopidogrel monotherapy.

 Cannon CP, Bhatt DL, Oldgren J, et al., on behalf of the RE-DUAL PCI Steering Committee and Investigators.
-Dual Antithrombotic Therapy with Dabigatran after PCI in Atrial Fibrillation.
+Dual Antithrombotic Therapy With Dabigatran after PCI in Atrial Fibrillation.
 N Engl J Med 2017;377:1513-24.